Understanding a cancer diagnosis

 Your healthcare team

-Your healthcare team understand that being told you have cancer is not easy to hear.
+Your healthcare team understands that being told you have cancer is not easy to hear.

 Your specialist doctor should pace out the information, and take time to let you absorb the news.